jimmy6616/Rotorflight-Ethos-LUA/README.md

 - or an ELRS 2.0.1 or newer receiver.

-**NOTE: Ff you have a radio with both eMMC and an SDCARD such as a X20Pro\RS you MUST install in the SDCard**
+**NOTE: Ff you have a radio with both eMMC and an SDCARD such as a X20Pro\RS you MUST install onto the SDCard**

 Examples: